 For food products, Amazon often isn’t the cheapest place and it looks like ordering all the products there would be about $46.
 Looking at store prices, I would pay about $28 for the same ingredients shopping on my own.

-September 2024 – Coming Soon
+September 2024

-October 2024 – Coming Soon
+October 2024

 The Experience

-Chicken Noodle Salad with Spicy Peanut Sauce
+- Chicken Noodle Salad With Spicy Peanut Sauce

 Pros & Cons of Cook with Bon Appetit